Under 21 Criminal Charges & Critical Need Driver's License

 Car Insurance After a DUI

 Car insurance is high enough for young drivers without having to add a DUI.
 After a DUI, underage drivers are required to get an SR-22 certificate of financial responsibility to be insured by their insurance company.
 A DUI will result in higher insurance premiums which may cost two or three times more than average just to be able to drive.
-Some auto insurance companies may not renew an underage driver’s policy after they are convicted of a DUI.
+Some auto insurance companies may not renew an underage driver’s policy when a minor (a person under the age of 18) is convicted for a DUI.

 Under 21 DUI Defense